crudd03/the-bashful-diner/README.md

 - [Questions](#questions)

 ## Technology Utilized
-APIs?
-Heroku?
-Eh?
+Sequelize, Express, Node.js, MySQL, Bootstrap, Handlebars, Animate CSS, and Sweet Alert 2

 ## Future Development
 In the future we'd love to see our vision grow to include many exciting and helpful features including:
 * The addition of more language options
 * Reservation creation prior to guest arrival
-* User reviews of service/restaurant functionality
+* User reviews of service/restaurant experience
-* Guest login creation which would hold save data of previous dining experiences/orders
+* Guest login creation which would hold saved data of previous dining experiences/orders
 * In-app payment handling
-* An order progress status bar
+* An order progress status bar which will update in real time
-* A map function showing all restaurants within your area that use the Bashful Diner
+* A map function showing all restaurants that use the Bashful Diner within a specific area
 * A search function on the menu that would allow users to sort dishes based on dietary restrictions and preferences

 ## Collaborators